angrycub/PlayHashiClusterGuide/2_The_Base_Box.md

 For the **Name**, replace the default value with `centos-7-micro`.
 Select the **Full copy** option in the Copy Mode group.
 Click **Finish** to create the copy of the template.

-For the centos-7-micro template, we will need to manually lower the memory to 800MB via the XenServer CLI because the initial CentOS 7 template enforces a  1GB minimum at creation time.
+For the centos-7-micro template, we will need to manually lower the memory to 800 MB via the XenServer CLI because the initial CentOS 7 template enforces a  1 GB minimum at creation time.

 Determine the UUID of your template by selecting clicking on **Objects** in the bottom left section of the interface.